jmsckv/EncDecMeta/readme.md

 ## Example: Unet

-We can define an architecture close to the U-net proposed by Ronneberger et al. (2015) as follows:
+We can define an architecture close to the one proposed by Ronneberger et al. (2015) as follows:

 ```
 c = ('C',3)